Likelihood methods for CMB experiments: Estimators in cut-sky

 \subsection{Quadratic Maximum Likelihood Estimator}

 At large scales, the best estimator in the cut-sky regime is the Quadratic Maximum Likelihood (QML) estimator.
-It can be shown~\cite{Tegmark:1996qt} that the QML is not only unbiased (it reproduces the underlying spectrum in ensamble average), but also \textit{unbeatable} or optimal.
-The latter property can be explained as follows: the covariance of the estimator equals the inverse of the Fisher matrix, which represents the minimum variance that can be associated to measurements of a given parameter (Cramer-Rao inequality).
-In other words, no other unbiased methods can estimate the power spectrum with a lower variance than the QML.
+It can be shown~\cite{Tegmark:1996qt} that the QML is not only unbiased, but also \textit{unbeatable} or optimal.
+The QML is unbiased in the sense that the estimator converges to the underlying power spectrum \textit{in ensemble average}.
+Optimality follows from the fact that the covariance of the estimator, if computed on the true model, equals the inverse of the Fisher matrix, which represents the minimum variance that can be associated to measurements of a given parameter set (Cramer-Rao inequality).
+In other words, no unbiased method can estimate the power spectrum with a variance lower than the QML, \textit{provided that the the fiducial model adopted to compute the covariance is the true theoretical model}.
+If this condition is met the estimator is maximum likelihood, as we will comment further at the end of this section.

-The motivation behind the QML is the same shared by other estimators: compress the information contained in the CMB maps to reduce the dimensionality of the problem (i.e. move from a $N_\mathrm{pix}\times N_\mathrm{pix}$ problem in pixel space to a $n_\ell$ problem in harmonic space, where $n_\ell$ is the number of bandpower used to reconstruct the power spectrum), and do that in such a way that there is minimal information lost.
+The motivation behind the QML is the same shared by other estimators: compress the information contained in the CMB maps to reduce the dimensionality of the problem (i.e., move from a $N_\mathrm{pix}\times N_\mathrm{pix}$ problem in pixel space to a $n_\ell$ problem in harmonic space, where $n_\ell$ is the number of bandpower used to reconstruct the power spectrum), and do that in such a way that there is minimal information lost.
 In the case of the pseudo-$C_\ell$ estimator, the information loss is due to the mode-mode coupling (some modes are hidden in the cut region) and shows up as an increased sample variance.
 In the case of the QML, the estimator is lossless in the sense specified above: it provides an estimate of the underlying spectrum with minimum variance.

 In what follows, we will review the algebra of the QML.
 For further details on the method and its applications, we refer the reader to the seminal papers of Tegmark~\cite{Tegmark:1996qt}, Tegmark\&de Olivera Costa~\cite{Tegmark:2001zv}.
 We will sketch the main steps in the single field regime (temperature only\footnote{see also derivation in Appendix C of F. Paci, PhD thesis \url{http://amsdottorato.unibo.it/1859/1/paci_francesco_tesi.pdf}.}) and then move to the description of the estimator in the case of correlated fields (temperature and polarisation), in a similar fashion of what has been done for the Pseudo-$C_\ell$ in App.~\ref{sec:pseudocl}.